MuditMJJoshi/CS639.github.io/README.md

 During our project the work has been split up this way so far:

-John - Creating the filtering system
+*John - Creating the filtering system: John worked on the coding in D3 to take what Peter created and make it function the way that we wanted for the website.

-Peter - Working on the charts
+*Peter - Working on the bar charts: Peter worked with the data provided in the csv file in order to create many different charts that we could use for our final product.

-Mudit - Creating the website
+*Mudit - Creating the website: Mudit took those two pieces and used them to create the user end website that people can interact with.

-Isaac - Interpreting data and creating writeups
+*Isaac - Interpreting data and creating writeups: Isaac helped with interpreting and researching aspects of the data, and creating the writeups and scripts.

                                                Challenges